 My average large company client has at least seven big initiatives running in parallel.
-There is Six Sigma here, leadership programme there, employee engagement cascade down workshops, simplicity, diversity and inclusion, Horizon 2020, quality improvement, innovation programme, talent management programme, you carry on please.
+There is Six Sigma here, leadership programme there, employee engagement cascade workshops, simplicity, diversity and inclusion, Horizon 2020, quality improvement, innovation programme, talent management programme, you carry on please.

 Each of them would have their own sponsor, likely their own budget, their own tribes, their own need to deliver, their own defence mechanisms, their own identity and their own self-inflicted blindness to their neighbour initiatives.

 Programmes that are constructed as A,B,C, steps 1 to 8, number of workshops, number of activities, will be favoured.
-So all those trains will part from the same station at different speeds and avoiding collision, what else?
+So all those trains will depart from the same station at different speeds and avoiding collision, what else?

 There will be transformations, however, that don’t fit into a 1,2,3, a,b,c engineering style.
-They are more like a journey, where you need good equipment, a sense of direction and a shepherd if you are trying an Himalayan one.
+They are more like a journey, where you need good equipment, a sense of direction and a shepherd if you are trying a Himalayan one.
 (You don’t need a shepherd to go to grocery in the corner).